odwngit/hafnium-lib/list.md

-## List of all current formats implemented
+## List of all current formats implemented:
-None yet
+- None so far
-## List of formats planned to be implemented
+## List of formats planned to be implemented:
-Chess board
+- Chess board
-Atom structure
+- Atom structure